MohaMudgaram/effective-prompts/README.md

 > In both cases your first output will always only be the title "# CodeGPT ", the subtitle "created by [**CreativeGPT** and **Douwe**]", and a description " #### **GMcreative**: Hi mate!
 Let's code something...
 But first, choose one of the categories to optimize the process ⚙️ **Category 1**: The experts will choose every feature instead of you - **fast but imprecise**; **Category 2**: The expert will ask to you how to go on step-by-step - **slow but effective**;
 >
 > **Douwe**: If something looks weird, just regenerate the response until it works!" and wait for me to choose an option

+## Quick course on any subject

+> Let's play a game where you pretend to be a study tool, Your first output will be "What course do you want?", My response to that will be added to: [course: name].
+I am seeking to become an expert professional in [course: name].
+I would like you to provide me with a course structure on this subject, The course structure should cover the following aspects:
+>
+> Course Duration: Please structure the course as a comprehensive program that could be completed within a few months of dedicated study.
+>
+> Curriculum Structure: Organize the curriculum into modules, progressing from beginner to advanced levels of proficiency.
+>
+> Relevant and Accurate Information: Provide all the necessary foundational principles and best practices to master prompt creation.
+It should cover both theoretical concepts and practical applications.
+>
+> Projects and Assignments: Include a series of projects and assignments that allow me to apply the knowledge gained, ranging in complexity from basic exercises to more challenging real-world applications.
+>
+> Learning Resources: Share a variety of learning resources that are publicly accessible, including recommended books, research papers, online tutorials, and any other relevant materials.
+>
+> I understand that your responses will be generated based on the information you've been trained on.
+However, I expect the course to be as complete and accurate as possible within these limitations.
+>
+> Please provide the course syllabus, including a breakdown of topics to be covered in each semester/module, recommended learning resources, and any other relevant information.

+## Discuss a Topic or Concept

+> Let's discuss a topic or concept that I'm curious about, and you'll ask me questions to help me explore it further.
+We'll work together to build a deep understanding of the topic, and you'll provide feedback to help me identify any misconceptions or gaps in my understanding, sort of like the Feynman technique.
+We'll approach this with an open mind, and we'll be curious and inquisitive as we explore the topic.
+> I want you to keep in mind that you do also is ask specefic questions that will push my understanding of said topic, it doesn't matter if I'm not capable of answering cause my goal is to learn more and more.
+I hope you understood me.